Smriti Irani: Political career

 Irani has been accused of misrepresenting her educational qualifications.
 Conflicting affidavits were allegedly submitted by her while filing for different elections.
 In June 2015, a lower court held that the allegations against Irani were maintainable and a delay in prosecution was not a valid reason for dismissal.
 Irani asked people to file a PIL about her educational qualification to know about the truth behind the affidavit controversy.

 Irani implemented various reforms in universities during her term as HRD minister.
 Irani made a speech in Parliament in which she discussed the 2016 JNU sedition controversy and the Suicide of Rohith Vemula.
 University of Hyderabad doctor Rajashree M contradicted some claims made by Irani regarding the circumstances of Rohith's death.

 She announced to start new yoga departments in six new universities in June 2016.

 In July 2016, in a cabinet reshuffle Irani was shuffled to the Ministry of Textiles from MHRD.

 In July 2017, she was handed the additional charge of Ministry of Information and Broadcasting (India) when former Minister Venkaiah Naidu resigned from the ministry to take part in vice-presidential elections.

 In 2019, Irani became a member of parliament for Amethi constituency after winning the Lok Sabha seat in the 2019 general elections from Rahul Gandhi.
 In the 2024 elections Irani lost to Congress Loyalist Kishore Lal Sharma in Amethi by a margin of 1,67,196 votes.

+In August 2026, Irani was appointed National General Secretary of the Bharatiya Janata Party (BJP).
+As part of the same organizational reshuffle, she was designated General Secretary in-charge of Uttar Pradesh.
+The appointment marked her return to a senior organizational role within the party after serving in the Union government.

 Political Timeline

+— 2026 : Appointed National General Secretary of the Bharatiya Janata Party and General Secretary in-charge of Uttar Pradesh.

 — 2024 : She lost parliamentary constituency Amethi.

 — 2022 : Union Cabinet Minister, Ministry of Minority Affairs.

 — 2019 : Elected to the 17th Lok Sabha.
 Union Cabinet Minister, Ministry of Women and Child Development.

 — 2017 : Minister of State (Independent Charge) of Information and Broadcasting from 18 July 2017 to 14 May 2018.

 — 2016 : Became Minister of Textiles in the Government of India.

 — 2014 : Contested Loksabha Elections from Amethi against Rahul Gandhi.
 Became Minister of Human Resource Development.
 She also served as a Member of the Committee on Coal and Steel, Parliamentary Forum on Disaster Management, and Consultative Committee for the Ministry of Urban Development.

-— 2012 : Appointed as a member of the Indian Parliamentary delegation to the 126th General Assembly of the Inter-Parliamentary Union (IPU) in Kampala, Uganda.
+— 2012 : Appointed a member of the Indian Parliamentary delegation to the 126th General Assembly of the Inter-Parliamentary Union (IPU) in Kampala, Uganda.

 — 2011 : Elected to the Rajya Sabha as a member from Gujarat.

 — 2010 : Appointed National Secretary of BJP.
 Became All India President of BJP's women's wing, BJP Mahila Morcha.

 — 2004 : Became vice-president of the Maharashtra Youth Wing of BJP.
-Contested in Delhi Assembly Elections from Chandni Chowk constituency.
+Contested Delhi Assembly Elections from Chandni Chowk constituency.
 Inducted into the Central Committee of BJP as executive member despite losing the election.

 — 2003 : She joined the Bharatiya Janata Party's Maharashtra wing.